 Employees are highly vulnerable to social engineering techniques, meaning enterprises must implement security solutions to provide an extra layer of protection.
 However, current security software fails to detect BadUSB devices and other Rogue Devices due to a lack of Layer 1 visibility.
 This leaves a massive hole in defense capabilities.

-Sepio’s Hardware Access Control (HAC-1) solution provides a panacea to gaps in device visibility to ensure you are getting the most out of your cybersecurity investments.
-HAC-1 integrates with existing solutions, such as NAC, EPS, SIEM and SOAR, to enhance the enterprise’s cybersecurity posture.
-HAC-1’s deep visibility capabilities mean no device goes unmanaged; the solution identifies, detects, and handles all IT/OT/IoT devices.
-Moreover, HAC-1’s policy enforcement mechanism and Rogue Device Mitigation capabilities instantly block any unapproved or rogue hardware.
-In doing so, HAC-1 enables a Zero Trust Hardware Access approach, which stops attackers at the first line of defense.
+Sepio’s solution provides a panacea to gaps in device visibility to ensure you are getting the most out of your cybersecurity investments.
+Sepio integrates with existing solutions, such as NAC, EPS, SIEM and SOAR, to enhance the enterprise’s cybersecurity posture.
+Sepio’s deep visibility capabilities mean no device goes unmanaged; the solution identifies, detects, and handles all IT/OT/IoT devices.
+Moreover, the solution’s policy enforcement mechanism and Rogue Device Mitigation capabilities instantly block any unapproved or rogue hardware.
+In doing so, Sepio enables a Zero Trust Hardware Access approach, which stops attackers at the first line of defense.

 While we can’t stop the appeal of an unexpected gift, we can stop the threats that such a “gift” poses to cybersecurity.